-You want to minimise the possibility of forgetting to invite someone, so, add names to your invite list as you remember them.
-If you do not want to spend some extra bucks on creating the invites, you could easily design some e-vites and send them via emails or social media platforms.
+You want to minimize the possibility of forgetting to invite someone, so add names to your invite list as you remember them.
+If you do not want to spend extra bucks creating the invites, you could easily design some e-vites and send them via emails or social media platforms.

 Ask for Feedback

-You will probably be exhausted after the event is over, and you cannot give yourself accurate feedback.
-For the sake of giving yourself a well-deserved pat on the back, and also for future hostings, you can ask guests how they feel your party went.
+You will probably be exhausted after the event, and you cannot give accurate feedback.
+For the sake of giving yourself a well-deserved pat on the back and also for future hostings, you can ask guests how they feel your party went.

-If you feel an online survey or form is too formal, you could call them up or send emails asking if there were details of the party which could be improved upon.
+If you feel an online survey or form is too formal, you could call them or send emails asking if there were details of the party that could be improved upon.
 For example, how did they find the catering?
 Was the music perfect?
 What about the location?

-Accurate feedback will not only tell you if you hosted a successful party, but it will also show you areas you need to improve on for future hostings.
+Accurate feedback will not only tell you if you hosted a successful party but also show you areas you need to improve on for future hostings.

-Whatever event you organise, do not be afraid of being overwhelmed, there are ways you can cut down on your workload.
-Just remember to pay attention to the details, begin your planning early, hire an event planner if you wish, and have fun.
+Whatever event you organize, do not be afraid of being overwhelmed; there are ways you can cut down on your workload.
+Remember to pay attention to the details, begin planning early, hire an event planner if you wish, and have fun.